26 Best language courses online to become multilingual

 Pricing: $€9.95 /month for 3-month plan | $€6.25/month for 12-month plan

-Touted as the resource with the best language courses online, Duolingo is used by over 300 million people.
-Their tagline is “Learn a language for free.
-Forever.”
-They say their way of language learning is fun and addictive because it uses rewards, time pressure and levels – like a polyglot RPG.
+Touted as one of the best language learning resources, Duolingo is used by over 300 million people worldwide.
+Their tagline, “Learn a language for free.
+Forever,” highlights their commitment to accessibility.
+Duolingo’s approach is fun and engaging, using rewards, timed challenges, and levels—like a linguistic-learning RPG.

 Number of languages: 35+ | Review: ★★★★☆